home-assistant/home-assistant.io/source/_integrations/lg_thinq.markdown

 ### Switch

-A read-wirte property which has only two states that can be toggled is represensted as a switch platform.
+A read-write property which has only two states that can be toggled is represented as a switch platform.

 | Device | Property |
 | ------ | -------- |